simplefoc/Arduino-FOC/README.md

 ├───examples
-│   ├───voltage_control                       # example of the voltage control loop with configuraiton │   ├───angle_control                         # example of angle control loop with configuraiton │   ├───angle_control_serial                  # example of angle control using serial port with configuraiton │   ├───velocity_control                      # example of velocity control loop with configuraiton │   ├───velocity_control_serial               # example of velocity control using serial port with configuraiton │   ├───velocity_ultraslow_control_serial     # example of ultra slow velocity control using serial  port with configuraiton │   ├───encoder_example                       # simple example of encoder usage │   ├───minimal_example                       # example of code without using configuration │   └───HMBGC_example                         # example of code to be used with HMBGC controller with configuraiton
+│   ├───voltage_control                       # example of the voltage control loop with configuraiton │   ├───angle_control                         # example of angle control loop with configuraiton │   ├───velocity_control                      # example of velocity control loop with configuraiton │   ├───velocity_ultraslow_control            # example of ultra slow velocity control using  with configuraiton │   ├───encoder_example                       # simple example of encoder usage │   ├───minimal_example                       # example of code without using configuration │   ├───HMBGC_example                         # example of code to be used with HMBGC controller with │   └───find_pole_pairs_number                # simple code example estimating pole pair number of the motor
 ```